 Safety & Health Programs and Plans

-Customized written safety plans specific to your organization’s tasks
+Customized written safety and health plans specific to your organization’s tasks

 Every company under the jurisdiction of OSHA should maintain an Occupational Safety and Health program.
 The framework is intended to provide employers and employees with a sound, flexible method of addressing safety and health issues at their workplaces.

 A successful safety and health program should include the following elements within the framework: management leadership, employee participation, hazard identification and assessment, hazard prevention and control, education and training, and program evaluation for improvement.

 A program tool to identify hazards and possible solutions to reduce or eliminate hazards.
 A job task analysis (JHAs) assessment is sometimes called an Activity Hazard Analysis (AHAs) or Job Safety Analysis (JSA).

 A safety and health program consists of customized written safety plans.
 Written safety plans are compiled to be activity specific to your organization’s tasks and in compliance with OSHA regulations.

 Ensure that the hazards of all chemicals produced, received, handled, or distributed are classified, and that information concerning the classified hazards is transmitted to employers and employees.
 The transmittal of information is to be accomplished by how to identify potential chemical exposures, controlling these hazards, container and pipeline labeling, Safety Data Sheets and employee training.

 Covers the servicing and maintenance of machines and equipment in which the unexpected energization or startup of the machines or equipment, or release of stored energy, could injure employees.